convexset/meteor-access-check/README.md

 The following packages tap `AccessCheck` for functionality:
  - non-reactive authentication during routing: [`convexset:flow-router-tree`](https://atmospherejs.com/convexset/flow-router-tree)
  - reactive authentication at the template level: [`convexset:template-level-auth`](https://atmospherejs.com/convexset/template-level-auth)

+## Milestone Checking

+Not all checks should be run before a Method/Publication body.
+Some should be run within. `AccessCheck` enables one to ensure certain checks are run at by the point of various milestones.
+Mongo reads and Mongo writes are included as certain milestones of general interest.

+### Mongo Reads as a Milestone

+This refers to the `find` and `findOne` operations.

+See information on the `"requiredChecksBeforeDBRead"` key in setting up methods and publications [above](#meteor-methods-and-publications).

+### Mongo Writes as a Milestone

+This refers to the `insert`, `update`, `remove`, and `upsert` operations.

+See information on the `"requiredChecksBeforeDBWrite"` key in setting up methods and publications [above](#meteor-methods-and-publications).

+### Named Milestones

+Named milestones are generic user-defined milestones.

+The checks relating to a particular named milestone can be set using the `"requiredChecksBeforeMilestone"` key for setting up methods and publications.
+See [above](#meteor-methods-and-publications).

+At any point `AccessCheck.milestoneAssertion(milestoneName)` can be used in methods and publications to assert that certain checks have been run before that point.
+(Checks are recorded even if they are invoked in function calls from within the method/publication function body.)